 Here are 5 things we no longer take with us to Walt Disney World; I hope this helps you trim your own packing to save room for souvenirs.

 I always used to bring one or two pairs of heels to wear out in the evenings.
 As each trip went on I discovered these heels were rarely used.
 After walking miles around the parks all day the last thing your poor feet will want to do it be put into heels!
 I would recommend a few pairs of comfy trainers and flip flops.
-For any evenings out that you know trainers won’t be acceptable, a pair of dainty flip flops or sandals will be perfect and will save your feet.
+For any evenings out that you know trainers won’t be acceptable (a signature restaurant, for example), a pair of dainty flip flops or sandals will be perfect and will save your feet.

 Most people bring a rucksack or backpack with them so they can carry anything and everything they may need around the Theme Parks with them.
 However, with your MagicBand catering for all your needs, there it is very little you’ll ned to pack into a backpack; and the last thing you’ll want is a sore back from carrying it around.
 Try and limit what you carry round the parks to a small bag (baby changing bags being the exception of course!), and consider renting a locker for larger items; or leave them in your car if you’ve chosen to hire one!